fmanach/sensuino/README.md

 ![Wires coming out the machine](img/wires.png "Wires coming out the coffee maker")

 This wires being connected on each port of the On/Off button, connecting them together has the exact same effect as pushing the button.
 If the machine is off, it turns it on and start heating the water.
-If the machine if on, it turns it off.
+If the machine is on, it turns it off.